<< WHAT IS A STRATEGY ? >>

 With a sense of the importance of Strategy and the ability to Role

-Play the groups you're identified as being involved in your issue, you're now
+Play the groups you're identified as being involved in your issue,

-ready for the Role Playing Strategy Session where your Core Group will test
+ready for the Role Playing Strategy Session where your Core Group will

 your proposals for action.